-- General Claims: A claim denial notice will indicate the specific reason or reasons for denial, the plan provision(s) involved, a description of any additional material or information necessary to complete the claim, an explanation of the claims review procedure described below, and a statement of your right to bring a civil action under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"). - Disability Claims: The denial notice for a disability claim will also include the following information.
-If an internal rule, guideline, protocol, or other similar criterion was relied on in deciding the claim, the notice will either provide a copy of the criterion that was relied on, or it will state that you may obtain a copy of the criterion free of charge on request.
-If the denial was based on a medical necessity, experimental treatment, or similar exclusion, the notice will either explain the scientific or clinical judgment for the decision, or it will state that you may obtain such an explanation free of charge on request.
+General Claims: A claim denial notice will indicate the specific reason or reasons for denial, the plan provision(s) involved, a description of any additional material or information necessary to complete the claim, an explanation of the claims review procedure described below, and a statement of your right to bring a civil action under the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

+Disability Claims: The notice of an adverse disability benefit determination, will also include the following information:

+- Either the specific internal rules, guidelines, protocols, standards, or other similar criteria that were relied on in deciding the claim, or a statement that such criteria do not exist. - If the denial was based on a medical necessity, or similar exclusion or limit, the notice will either explain the scientific or clinical judgment for the decision, or it will state that you may obtain such an explanation free of charge upon request.